AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

 * No limitation on the number of files that you can upload through the desktop app user interface for both macOS and Windows&reg;.
 * No need to sign out of the desktop app to switch between companies.
 * Ctrl+V for paste operation now works on Windows&reg;.
-* In the future, when a new version of the desktop app is released, users are going to be notified within the desktop app itself.
+* In the future, when a new version of the desktop app is released, users are notified within the desktop app itself.

 ## Download and install the latest Adobe Dynamic Media Classic desktop app on macOS or Windows&reg; {#installation-dmc-app}